seanpm2001/SeansLifeArchive_Images_VirtualBox/README.md

 This sticker is supported by the Free Software Foundation.
 I never intend to include DRM in my works.

-I am ussing the abbreviation "Digital Restrictions Management" instead of the more known "Digital Rights Management" as the common way of addressing it is false, there are no rights with DRM.
+I am using the abbreviation "Digital Restrictions Management" instead of the more known "Digital Rights Management" as the common way of addressing it is false, there are no rights with DRM.
 The spelling "Digital Restrictions Management" is more accurate, and is supported by [Richard M. Stallman (RMS)](https://en.wikipedia.org/wiki/Richard_Stallman) and the [Free Software Foundation (FSF)](https://en.wikipedia.org/wiki/Free_Software_Foundation)

 This section is used to raise awareness for the problems with DRM, and also to protest it.
 DRM is defective by design and is a major threat to all computer users and software freedom.